nus-cs2103-AY2223S1/ip/docs/README.md

 Duke data are saved as text file `[JAR_file_location]/data/duke.txt`.
 Advanced users are welcome to update the data directly by editing the data file.

-> CAUTION: If your changes to the text file makes its format invalid, Duke may crash.
+> CAUTION: If your changes to the text file make its format invalid, Duke may crash.